 The Princess Shop creates an enhanced graduation experience for female students in need, and provides them with mentorship, support, and the tools to pursue success after graduation.
 Princess Graduates have the opportunity to be lent a graduation dress, accessories, shoes, etc. donated by members of our community.

-Ainsley told her story as a fairy tale and her own humility, energy and determination shone through and creating an inspiring talk.
-This was a story that celebrated community and proved that a good idea, compassion and support can change people's lives.
+Ainsley told her story as a fairy tale and her humility, energy and determination shone through and creating an inspiring talk.
+This was a story that celebrated community and proved that a good idea, compassion and support can change people’s lives.

-I should also mention Alec Couros' talk.
-Alec's talk of change certainly was important for that crowd to hear and he did a nice job of taking his usual 60 minute talks down to 18.
-Alec remains an educational leader in both Saskatchewan and Canada and I'm proud to be associated with him and his work.
+I should also mention Alec Couros‘ talk.
+Alec’s talk of change certainly was important for that crowd to hear and he did a nice job of taking his usual 60-minute talks down to 18.
+Alec remains an educational leader in both Saskatchewan and Canada and I’m proud to be associated with him and his work.

 All the talks offered me something new, something to consider beyond my fairly centric interactions.
 It's funny because in many schools and districts, ours included, there is a very strong resistance to paying for PD that is not directly related to a teachers' work.
 At one point I thought that was a fair policy.
 I think I have to disagree with that.
 In fact, I'm wondering if teachers should be encouraged to attend conferences that have seemingly nothing to do with education or at least their area of teaching.
 What if every teacher was required to attend something totally unrelated to the current job.
 Simply ask them to make a connection back to teaching.
 Maybe it's just me but I can't help that nearly everything I see, read or hear about usually has me wondering about the implications for teaching and learning.